-This White Paper provides detailed information about how to migrate multiple user mailboxes from IBM Lotus Domino/Notes to Microsoft Exchange/Outlook (2010, 2007) in batch mode.
+This White Paper provides detailed information about how to migrate multiple user mailboxes from IBM Domino/Notes (NSF) to Microsoft Exchange/Outlook/PST (2016 / 2013).

-It contains recommendations about preparing the Source and Target message platforms/servers to ensure the proper permissions are in place, and thus eliminating the reliance on individual user passwords.
+It contains recommendations about preparing the Source and Target message platforms/servers to ensure the proper permissions are in place, which eliminates the reliance on individual user passwords.